TelloViz/Kingdom-Coinquest/README.md

 ---

 <h2 id="QuartermasterSlotHeader"><u>Quartermaster Slot</u> : </h2>
-<p> <li align='left'>1 card may be played here at a time.
-A card played here enters preparation.
-Equipment cards must be prepared by the Quartermaster in order to then be equipped to your Knight or Peasant in a future Play Phase.
-The only time a card will not need to be prepared by your Quartermaster is when you play an Ace Card.
-An Ace can Resurrect the top card of the Graveyard directly onto the Knight or Peasant.  </p>
+<p> <li align='left'>The preparer and provider of weapons and armor for your Knights and Peasants.
+One card may be played here at a time.
+An <a href="#EquipmentCardHeader"> Equipment Card </a> played here enters preparation.
+The only time an Equipment card will not need to be prepared by your Quartermaster is when you play an Ace Card.
+An Ace can Resurrect the top card of the Graveyard directly onto the Knight or Peasant.

+<p align='center'> <br />  <br /> Depending on the value of the Equipment Card, the preparation cost varies.
+The cost of preparation is paid in turns.
+The only way to remove an Equipment Card in process is to either wait until its done being prepared, or discard it directly to the Graveyard on your Discard Phase.</p>

+---

+<h3 id="PreparationCostsHeader"><strong><u>Preparation Costs</u> <i>(based on numeric card value)</i></strong></h3>
+<li> 2-4 	= 1 turn preparation </li>
+<li> 5-7 	= 2 turns preparation </li>
+<li> 8-10 	= 3 turns preparation </li>

+---

+__Tip__: _Place the Equipment Card being prepared by your Quartermaster sideways as shown in the diagram.
+Then immediately place enough counters on top of the card to represent how many turns of preparation are remaining._

+__Tip__: _Removing 1 counter from your Quartermaster should be the first thing you do each turn._

 ---